 - a) The OLS has recognized the best practice of ensuring that legislation is closed-out within ten days of approval by the appropriate Standing Committee or by the Council.
 OLS should formalize this as a requirement in the P&Ps and assign personnel to oversee the process to ensure the ten day timeframe is either adhered to or there is adequate documentation justifying the delay. - b) The OLS should consider requiring all Committees to utilize the system currently in place for Council meetings in order to document how each individual Committee member voted.
-This will ensure that adequate support is on file to support the vote and that the Chairperson abstained from voting unless a tie occurred. - their legislation review on the Engrossing Form, which should be maintained with the final legislation documentation.
+This will ensure that adequate support is on file to support the vote and that the Chairperson abstained from voting unless a tie occurred. - c) The OLS should require that the Legislative Policy Analysts document their legislation review on the Engrossing Form, which should be maintained with the final legislation documentation.
 This review ensures that all information in the legislation is accurate and consistent and is the last review prior to the submission to the Speaker of Council for introduction into the legislative process.
 This requirement should be included in the documented P&Ps.